 A ten-foot-square tower with a height of thirty-eight feet was attached to the southern end of the dwelling.
 The first and third stories of the tower were originally used as storerooms, while the front range light was displayed from a bay window on the second story.
 A fancy, iron finial, standing three feet tall, capped off this rather unique lighthouse.

-Besides his own comings and goings, Keeper Jarrell also made notes on river traffic and shipwrecks near his station as exemplified by the following entries in the station logbook.
+Besides his own comings and goings, Keeper Jarrell also made notes on river traffic and shipwrecks near his station as exemplified by the following entries in the station logbook:

-After the New Castle Rear Range Lighthouse had been replaced by an automated beacon atop a 110-foot, skeleton tower, the combination tower and dwelling was declared excess and sold to the public.
+After New Castle Rear Range Lighthouse was replaced by an automated beacon atop a 110-foot, skeleton tower, the combination tower and dwelling was declared excess and sold to the public.
 The new owner of the lighthouse turned the handsome structure into a rental property.
 Sometime later, the lighthouse also served as a meeting hall.
 Following years of neglect and a fire that reportedly damaged the building’s roof, the lighthouse was condemned.
-The owner hired the Goodwill Fire Company of New Castle to burn the structure to the ground in November of 1982.
+The owner hired the Goodwill Fire Company of New Castle to burn the structure to the ground in November 1982.

 Though the original elegant towers have been gone for years, modern New Castle Range Lights continue to mark a clear channel for vessels transiting this area of the Delaware River.

 Front: Alexander Jarrell (1876 – 1883), Oliver L. Bell (1883 – 1888), George A. Smith (1888), Joseph Cofield (1888 – 1916), Arthur W. Hopkins (1916 – at least 1930), Milton A. Duffield (at least 1939 – at least 1942).